If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 If you have been given the emergency contraceptive pill ellaOne:

-If you have had unprotected sex more than five days ago, it's a good idea to take a pregnancy test either:
+If you have had unprotected sex more than five days ago, you will not be able to use emergency contraception but it’s a good idea to take a pregnancy test either:

 You can get a free pregnancy test a Brook service (if you are under 25), young person’s service, contraception and sexual health clinic and some GPs.